 - Competitive runners are 40-50% likely to develop it

-As is the case with many running injuries, improper posture when standing or walking can play a major role in the development of Achilles tendinitis.
+As is the case with many running injuries, improper posture when standing or walking can play a significant role in the development of Achilles tendinitis.
 As one study showed, changes in biomechanical functions of the lower leg, such as reduced flexion in the ankle and lower leg, can cause higher rates of to develop.
-This is why a common form of treatment and prevention of this injury is to analyze and correct posture.
+It is why a common form of treatment and prevention of this injury is to analyze and correct posture.

 Tight calf muscles